wencruz/ModuleManager/Managing-dynamic-modules.md

 SaveGameFixer runs in the main menu scene, so the version of the part database it works with is whatever is the result of any MM patches.
 It will run through all the saved games and saved craft files and perform the following actions:

-1. Reorder the modules in the save file to match the part in the part database
+1. *Modules reordered:* either in the PART file or by a MM patch.
+Reorder the modules in the save file to match the part in the part database
-1. If there's any modules present in the save file, present in memory (as in a mod exists that defines that module), but not in the part database the stored state will be discarded.
+1. *Module added in flight or VAB:* If there's any modules present in the save file, present in memory (as in a mod exists that defines that module), but not in the part database the stored state will be discarded.
 This allows you to add dynamic modules to the end of the list (dynamic module definition to follow)
-1. If there's modules present in the save, not present in memory, and not in the part database then these modules configs will be backed up internally inside the save, and the save will be backed up.
-This occurs when a mod is uninstalled.
+1. *Mod with module deleted:* If there's modules present in the save, not present in memory, and not in the part database then these modules's persistence data will be stored inside the save, and the save will also be backed up.
+This occurs when a mod is uninstalled with a module still being in use on a ship.
-1. If there's any backups from above now present in the part, they will be restored and the save will be backed up
+1. *Mod from above reinstalled:* If there's any backups from above now present in the part, they will be restored from the internal vessel  and the save will be backed up
-1. If a part is completely missing, the save will be backed up.
+1. *Part not found:* KSP will just destroy any ship with a missing part, SaveGameFixer will back up the save file (but not the quicksave) to protect from this issue.

 As a mod developer, there's a couple of things you can do to make this run smoothly: